-ZDNet writes “Egregor has also been associated with the Ransomware-as-a-Service (RaaS) model, in which customers can subscribe for access to the malware.”
-(Ransomware-as-a-Service is a model that allows any novice cybercriminal to launch ransomware attacks by becoming an affiliate of a RaaS package or service.)
+The first mention of Egregor Ransomware on a forum happened on the 18th of September 2020.
+ZDNet writes that “Egregor has also been associated with the Ransomware-as-a-Service (RaaS) model, in which customers can subscribe for access to the malware.”
+Ransomware-as-a-Service is a model that allows any novice cybercriminal to launch ransomware attacks by becoming an affiliate of a RaaS package or service.

-However, researchers don’t know much about it yet, since the ransomware protects itself with various anti-analysis techniques, like payload encryption and code obfuscation, but one thing is clear: Egregor ransomware operators, just like in the case of Maze ransomware, threaten to release the stolen data if the ransom is not paid (within the mythical three days).
+However, researchers don’t know much about it, since the ransomware protects itself with various anti-analysis techniques, like payload encryption and code obfuscation, but one thing is clear: Egregor ransomware operators, just like in the case of Maze ransomware, threaten to release the stolen data if the ransom is not paid (within the mythical three days).

 Egregor ransomware infection happens via a loader, then, in the victim’s firewall, it enables the Remote Desktop Protocol.
 After this part, the malware is free to move inside the victim’s network, identifying and disabling all the antivirus software it can find.
 The next step is the encryption of the data and the insertion of a ransom note named “RECOVER-FILES.txt” in all the compromised folders.

-Afterwards, the victims are told to download a dark web browser to communicate with the cybercriminals with the help of a dedicated landing page.
+Afterward, the victims are told to download a dark web browser to communicate with the cybercriminals with the help of a dedicated landing page.

 Since September 2020, Egregor Ransomware has had an impressive number of victims.
 We’ll mention just a few:

 Cencosud, a Chilean-based multinational retail company, was hit by Egregor Ransomware in November 2020.
 The attack impacted the services in their stores.
-With over 140,000 workers and $15 billion in sales for 2019 and stores like Easy home goods, Jumbo supermarkets and Paris department stores, Cencosud is one of the biggest retail businesses in Latin America.
+With over 140,000 workers and $15 billion in sales for 2019 and stores like Easy home goods, Jumbo supermarkets, and Paris department stores, Cencosud is one of the biggest retail businesses in Latin America.

-A good example of how Egregor ransomware affected Cencosud is what happened at an Easy store in Buenos Aires, where there was displayed a sign warning customers that because of technical issued, they do not accept the ‘Cencosud Card’ credit card, accept returns, or allow the pickup of web purchases.
+A good example of how Egregor ransomware affected Cencosud is what happened at an Easy store in Buenos Aires, where there was displayed a sign warning customers that because of technical issues, they do not accept the ‘Cencosud Card’ credit card, accept returns, or allow the pickup of web purchases.

 In 2019, the company was bought by Transformco, which was also apparently affected.
 The internally used 88sears.com website was offline – workers confirmed that this happened due to the ransomware attack.